AXXo: Imitators

 Due to its popularity in the file sharing subculture, the pseudonym aXXo is falsely assumed by a variety of individuals and groups to mimic the source identity as a disguise for their own uploads on file sharing websites.
 A portion of such decoys is made available by a range of companies in the field of copyright enforcement, such as BayTSP, MediaDefender, or MediaSentry, with the aim of suing to make a profit.
 These faked files, or groups of files, would normally contain useless or potentially malicious data.
-The type of maliciously fake files include RAR format files that require the users to download a trojan disguised as a codec needed to view associated AVI format files.
-Other fake files encourage the users to register on dubious websites or require the users install the DomPlayer software.
+The type of maliciously fake files include RAR format files that require the users to download a trojan disguised as a codec needed to view associated.avi format files.
+Other fake files encourage the users to register on dubious websites or require the users install the 3wPlayer (formerly "DomPlayer") software, which is malware that disguises itself as a media player.
 Fake files may also contain malware with the capability to send the IP address of the user's computer to a private server.

-For years, aXXo has been warning followers to “beware of bogus sites and lamers” in the .nfo files which accompany their torrents.
+For years, aXXo had been warning followers to “beware of bogus sites and lamers” in the.nfo files which accompany their torrents.

 About a year after aXXo signed off in 2009, a group called YIFY began uploading similar torrents focusing on efficiency and small sizes.